-Kick off 2019 by joining the January Babbel Challenge!
+Kick off the year by joining the January Babbel Challenge!
 Every Monday in January, we’re publishing an article to help you establish a healthy learning habit.
-By the end of the month, you will be on your way to reaching your language-learning goals.
+By the end of the month, you’ll be well on your way to reaching your language-learning goal.

 Welcome to week 4 of the Babbel Challenge!
 While we’re still not quite at the end, now’s the time to start thinking about the future.
 That’s why this week’s challenge is to tackle smart goals.
 And by that, we mean SMART goals.